 On a global level, within the partnership dynamic, there is an exchange, and we believe there is a huge amount of value that can be come from open discussion, when nuanced perspectives are listened to and engaged with and particularly when those perspectives are valued on a global level.

 We have been working with Think Pacific to send student volunteering groups since 2014 and they are pleasure to work with.
 The experiences that the students gain from volunteering in these amazing rural Fijian communities are exceptional.
 Simon, Harry and the team are so easy to work with and really understand the needs of the students and encourage them to push themselves in scenarios that they are not always confident in.
 The ethical, sustainable nature of the work that Think Pacific do in Fiji is so important and working alongside the government allow students so many opportunities to gain experiences that will enable them to speak confidently in interviews and on job applications of the future.
 The long lasting memories of the families and communities that welcomed the groups are still spoken about years later and we look forward to working with Think Pacific for many years to come.

-We have built a reputation as an expert provider of international volunteering and global mobility for over 40 universities.
+We have built a reputation as an expert provider of international placements and global mobility for over 70 universities.
 We have close working relationships with Study Abroad Teams, Careers Centres and International Mobility Departments at some of the most prestigious institutions.
-We’re passionate supporters of expanding knowledge, understanding and soft skills of university students through purposeful, cultural immersive and skill-matched placements and programmes in Fiji.
+We’re passionate supporters of expanding knowledge, understanding and soft skills of university students through purposeful, cultural immersive and skill-matched placements and projects in Fiji.